neemkashu/rsschool-cv/cv.md

 - [GitHub](https://github.com/neemkashu)

 ## About me
 Physicist with 7 years of lab experience and scientific data processing seeking for a career change.
-Code-writing and exploring new software is the most enjoyable part of my current work, so I decided to fully immerse in IT career.
+Code-writing and exploring new software is the most enjoyable part of my current work, so I decided to fully immerse into IT career.
 The desired position is junior front-end engineer.

 ## Skills